-Taken during pregnancy, it helps prepare the body for birth.
-High vitamin K, it helps reduce risks of bleeding during and after birth preventing postpartum hemorrhage.(6) It has been shown to promote menses, but is still considered safe to take during pregnancy.
+Taken during pregnancy, Alfalfa benefits you by preparing the body for birth.
+High vitamin K helps reduce risks of bleeding during and after birth preventing postpartum hemorrhage.(6) It has been shown to promote menses, but is still considered safe to take during pregnancy.

 The pituitary gland is where lactation hormones like prolactin are made and stored.(4) Prolactin is a hormone responsible for making milk.
 Estrogen signals the pituitary gland to make and secrete prolactin.
 Because alfalfa is a phytoestrogen, it supports this process.

 If you take alfalfa during your pregnancy to boost nutrition, but do not experience issues of low milk supply, you may need to reduce the amount of alfalfa you take after you have your baby.
 Too much alfalfa can lead to oversupply.
 If you begin to notice symptoms of engorgement, decrease how much you are consuming or supplementing.